serverlessguy/iot-greengrass/README.md

-# A Guide to Deploying and Integrating AWS IoT Greengrass for Local and Cloud-Based Device Communication
+# A Guide to Deploying AWS IoT Greengrass v2 for Local and Cloud-Based Device Communication

 **WARNING: THIS SOLUTION IS AN EXAMPLE ONLY AND NO SUPPORT IS PROVIDED!**